-Offering a much-needed burst of energy to a rather sedate and stuffy back half of the Cannes competition, is the new film from the multi-hyphenated Safdie brothers, Josh (director, co-writer, co-editor) and Benny (director, co-star).
+Offering a much-needed burst of energy to a rather sedate and stuffy back half of the Cannes competition comes the new film from the multi-hyphenated Safdie brothers, Josh (director, co-writer, co-editor) and Benny (director, co-star).
 Good Time is a tale of one wild night told at a relentless pace, and it doesn’t hang about, compressing a first act’s worth of set-up into a flashy opening title sequence.
 Two brothers, Connie (Robert Pattinson) and Nick (Ben Safdie), fumble a bank job.
 Nick is sent to prison while Connie goes on the run, pursued by the cops yet unwilling to leave town without his younger sibling in tow.

 Directors Benny Safdie, Josh Safdie